codesman/wp-bannerize/readme.txt

 Tags: Banner
 Requires at least: 2.7.1
 Tested up to: 2.7.1
-Stable tag: 1.0
+Stable tag: 1.1

-Manage image banner
+WP_BANNERIZE is a image banner manager.

 == Description ==

-Manage group of images banner.
+WP_BANNERIZE is a image banner manager.
 In your template insert:
 <?php wp_bannerize(); ?>